Note to self: Check availability of domain name; www.pastthedivingjeter.com

 I started with a disclaimer and I will finish with one.
 Jeter is a likable player.
 He works hard, seems pretty loyal and strikes the viewer as a pretty stand up guy.
 Heck, his mother is Irish for God sake, what's not to like?
 Actually, Derek, are you busy next summer?
 Around August?
 The Irish baseball team could probably fit you in to their next European Championship run.
 Maybe not at shortstop though.

 Anyway, this isn't a random verbal assault on Jeter, this is a plea to those who pick the Gold Gloves and those who write about it.
-Do your damn job right and call this one as it is.
+Do your damn job right and call the 2010 award as it is.
 Jeter is not a Gold Glove caliber defensive player.
 Rise above the sycophantic desire to crown the Yankee captain and pick someone who actually deserves the title.